 • Wisconsin's governor wants to expand coverage to more people.
 But Wisconsin's republican-controlled legislature won't go alone.

-• Georgia is trying to slide a twisted version of Medicaid expansion before the Biden administration puts the brakes on their plans.
+• Georgia is trying to slide through a twisted version of Medicaid expansion before the Biden administration put the brakes on their plans.

 → Idaho: Medicaid expansion passed by a vote of 60 to 40.
 In April 2019, Idaho's legislature passed legislation to make changes to the Medicaid expansion approved by the voters.
 They wanted to limit expansion up to 100% of FPL.
-This failed and expansion will proceed on January 1, 2020 up to 138% of FPL.
+This failed and expansion proceeded on January 1, 2020 up to 138% of FPL.
 The Governor and the legislature continues to push for a work requirement.
-Four waiver requests are currently being reviewed by CMS.
-The Biden Administration is expected to reject any work requirement waivers.
+The Biden Administration rejected all work requirement waivers in 2021.
+The issue is now tied up in the courts.

 → Montana: A ballot initiative to generate funding to continue Medicaid expansion failed by a vote of 53 to 47.
 Medicaid expansion was going to end in July 2019 but Montana lawmakers reauthorized the expansion for six more years on the condition that there be a work requirement.
-A waiver was submitted on August 30, 2019.
-The request is still pending.
-It is expected the Biden Administration will reject this waiver..
+Waivers were submitted on August 30, 2019 requesting a work requirement and an increase in premiums.
+The Biden Administration reject both waivers.

 → Ohio: Republican Mike DeWine was elected governor.
 He is opposed to the Medicaid expansion put in place by outgoing Republican Governor John Kasich.
 Ohio received permission in March 2019 to add a work requirement.
 It was to be implemented in January 2021.
 In August 2021, the Biden Administration withdrew the work requirement waiver .